serg-t/test_login_form/README.md

-// this test web-page created for TR LLC Co.
+// this test web-page created for TR Logic LLC.